Follow us on:

 Battle of the Alamo (Texas State Library and Archives)

 Each 20 gauge (.62 calibre) barrel is 29 inches long and with a cylinder bore.
 The overall length of this reproduction is 44 1/2 inches and weighs a little over seven pounds.
-The barrels are made of tempered seamless high carbon steel (type:BS970 no.080M40) with threaded breech plugs.
+The barrels are made of tempered seamless high carbon steel (type:BS970 no.080M40) with tight breech plugs.
 The locks are made with strong durable springs and has case-hardened frizzens (hammers) that throws good sparks.
 We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.